Drako/IntraStart/README.md

 npm start
 ```

-This will run grunt to minify js files and copy 3rd party js files to there
+This will run grunt to minify js files and copy 3rd party js files to their
 final location.
 After that the actual server is started.
 You may want to set **NODE_ENV** to 'production' when the page is ready for use.